BIO Organic Producer – Puintnerhof

 To be consumed fresh, baked, cooked, stewed and toasted, the apple of New York really is worth gold.

-form October to August
+October - August

 greenish yellow with crimson basic colour, striped and covered in faded red